 Use active language, you should “talk” directly to readers in a bid to engage potential guests.
 Restructure wordy, passive sentences to make them more active, direct, and concise.

 Stunning photographs can be a persuasive tool in the quest to encourage potential guests to view your listing.
 Your vacation rental marketing strategy should include a plan to fine-tune your property photos.
 Your goal is to promote your property.
+A good customer experience will help your brand succeed.
 So, make sure any picture you use looks professional and appealing.
 Here are a few top tips on how to take beautiful photographs of your property:

 Hire a professional photographer and invest in some high-quality pictures of your place.
 Yes, it’s going to cost you, but you need your property to look its best — prospective customers will be drawn to clear, professional photographs.
 Plus, you should be able to recoup the costs from the bookings that follow.